johnnywang1994/remockjs/README.md

 * Support: add Japanese & Korea in random words & strings.(not support for `ActiveXObject`)

-* Bundle: use rollup bundler for production
+* Bundle: use rollup bundler for production, you can use as `umd` module.

 ## Install